 This piece of lighting equipment can be used to arrive at countless optical conclusions, and it seems correct to me that the development of these attempts be continued as planned, as a way to approach the designing of light and movement.”
 (Moholy-Nagy 1930)

 An important point to notice here is that the Light-Space-Modulator artwork is not only the sculptural (physical) object but also how that object interacts with the space.
-When the “Light-Space-Modulator” is turned on, the different pieces move and then reflect the light in the room, creating abstract forms and movements over the surfaces of space where the piece is located.
-Since space and light on it are unstable, the “Light-Space-Modulator” was intentionally designed to embrace this instability.
+When the Light-Space-Modulator is turned on, the different pieces move and then reflect the light in the room, creating abstract forms and movements over the surfaces of space where the piece is located.
+Since space and light on it are unstable, the Light-Space-Modulator was intentionally designed to embrace this instability.

 The Light-Space-Modulator embraces the fusion of art and technology as promoted by the Bauhaus school.
 This is a connection of unstable media with the avantgarde movement.